Jeklah/ssh_ip_tunnel/README.md

 # SSH IP Tunnel v2.0

 A high-performance CLI tool to create SSH tunnels to ARM CPUs and transfer SSH keys automatically.
 Built with modern Rust for speed, reliability, and safety.
-This tool simplifies the process of setting up SSH tunnels and deploying SSH keys to remote ARM devices with enterprise-grade features.
+This tool automatically validates CPU architecture to ensure SSH keys are deployed only to ARM-based systems, preventing accidental deployment to x86 systems in mixed-architecture environments.

 ## ✨ Features